rpucella/Ragnarok/README.md

 ## The language

 Ragnarok is a dialect of [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)).
 Whya new dialect as opposed to either Common Lisp or Scheme?
 Good question.
 It may circle back to being Scheme-compatible.

+Links of interest include Scheme's [R5RS standard](https://schemers.org/Documents/Standards/R5RS/r5rs.pdf) and Paul Graham's [BEL](http://paulgraham.com/bel.html)

 ### Values